Summer Literature Series

 About me and this program

-I am a high school history teacher with experience as a reading instructor, SAT/ACT tutor, and curriculum writer.
+I am a high school history teacher with experience as a reading instructor, AP certified teacher, SAT/ACT tutor, and curriculum writer.
 Over the years, I’ve seen the same pattern repeat itself each summer: students either avoid their assigned reading altogether or rush through it at the very end, gaining little lasting value from the experience.

 This program was designed to solve a central problem of the summer months.
 While students deserve a break from the pressures of the school year, unstructured time often leads to academic stagnation rather than growth.
 Without guidance, many students miss an important opportunity to strengthen the very skills—reading, thinking, and writing—that most directly impact their success.